 The exclusion criteria were the following:

-Studies that only examined the effect of individual grain components, including bran, germ, or fiber in endosperm.
+Studies that only examined the effect of individual grain components, including bran, germ, or fiber in endosperm，which have nutritional structural differences compared to whole grains as defined by the HEALTHGRAIN Consortium.

 Cross-sectional studies or quasi-experimental studies.